noxonsu/tools.onout.org/doc/faq.md

 **A:** Any information about your preferred way of earning 🤑 can help me make more useful project settings 🧑‍🔧

-### Pre-release
+### Pre-release announcement

 **A:** Hello!
-We have done 50% of development progress on { project name } fork.
-Watch the video: user's usage { link } and admin's usage { link }.
-This product was added to "presale" tab on dash.onout.org.
-Presale price - $666.
-Estimated time for releasing is around 1 month.
+We're excited to announce that we have completed 50% of development progress on { forked project name } fork.
+Check out our videos on user interaction { link } and admin interaction { link }.
+This product is available for presale on dash.onout.org.
+Presale price is $666.
+Estimated release date is in around 1 month.
 Cheers!

-### Release
+### Release announcement

-**A:** Hello! 🤩 We got it! 🥳 The final version of the { project name } is available! 🔥 Check it out in our catalog 🛒 - https://tools.onout.org/{ project name }!
+**A:** Hello! 🤩 We got it! 🥳 The final version of { project name } is now available! 🔥 Check it out in our catalog 🛒 - https://tools.onout.org/{ project name }!

 ## Admin integration